ISAITB/docs-tdl/source/testsuite/index.rst

 .. note::
     **GITB software support:** Currently the ``id`` attribute of a test suite is ignored in favour of the test suite's name that is used to uniquelly identify the test suite within a specification.
-This is likely to be adapted in future versions so it is a good practice to provide a meaningful unique value to the ``id``.
+This is likely to be adapted in future versions so it is a good practice to provide meaningful values for the ``id``.
     A good approach is to use the same value as for the test suite name.

 Elements
 --------